 How to Get Compensation for a Car Accident in a Rental Car

 Your ability to claim compensation after being injured in a car accident is not based on whether you own the car involved.
-Even if you are a passenger or a pedestrian in a car accident, you can still recover compensation from the at-fault driver.
+Even if you are a passenger or a pedestrian in a car accident, you can still recover compensation from the at-fault driver and the owner of the vehicle they were driving.
 Similarly, you can still seek compensation if you were injured while in a rental car.

-When your injuries are too severe for your PIP to cover, you can reach beyond your own insurance and have the at-fault driver cover your needs.
+Regardless of whether you have personal injury protection coverage through your auto insurance policy, you can reach beyond your own insurance and have the at-fault driver cover your needs.
 This could entitle you to have your medical expenses fully covered, have any missed wages reimbursed, and to receive direct compensation for your physical pain and mental suffering.
 The at-fault driver is personally responsible for these kinds of damages in court, but their own insurance might cover them and pay the damages.

 Insurance companies, especially the ones who represent that at-fault driver in a car crash, tend to try to pay as little as they can after an accident.
 In a serious accident, the insurance company might not offer you enough to cover your needs, and you may need to take your case to court to receive full compensation.
 Always talk to a car accident lawyer about how much your case is worth before accepting any money from your insurance or the other driver’s insurance.